AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!--- MC-33572-->

-*  You can now use POST `/V1/products/special-price` to update a product’s special price without specifying a `price_to` parameter value.
+*  You can now use POST `/V1/products/special-price` to update a product's special price without specifying a `price_to` parameter value.
 Previously, attempts to set the price update without the `price_to` parameter specified were unsuccessful.

 ### Store